Maxwell011/my-new-portfolio/README.md

 ## Installation

-To run the Porfolio app locally, follow these steps:
+To run the Portfolio app locally, follow these steps:

 1. Clone the repository: